oppatrickk/nutrition_tracker/README.md

 ## Installation (2 Options)
 1. Install APK
-- Use the APK release provided and install on your Android Phone
+- Use the APK provided (LiteBite.apk) and install on your Android Phone

 2. Build from Flutter
 - Android device <br>